Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Introduction

-Any tiling of an $n$-board can be expressed as a tiling using \textit{metatiles} which are gapless groupings of tiles that cannot be split into smaller gapless groupings by removing a gapless grouping of tiles \cite{Edw08}.
+Any tiling of an $n$-board can be expressed as a tiling using \textit{metatiles}, which are gapless groupings of tiles that cannot be split into smaller gapless groupings by removing a gapless grouping of tiles \cite{Edw08}.
 The simplest metatiles when tiling a long enough board with squares and combs are a single square (denoted by $S$) and a $(w_1,g_1,\ldots,w_t)$-comb with all the gaps filled by squares.
 We call the latter metatile a \textit{filled comb} and it is denoted by $CS^g$, where $g=\sum_ig_i$.
-If the comb has one tooth it is just a $w_1$-omino (and also a metatile by itself) and $S$ and $C$ are then the only metatiles.
+If the comb has one tooth it is just a $w_1$-omino (and also a metatile by itself), and $S$ and $C$ are then the only metatiles.
 Otherwise, as a consequence of the restricted-overlap nature of the tiling, a $C$ can always be placed so that its leftmost cell occupies the next available empty cell of the yet-to-be-completed metatile.
-If more empty cells within the yet-to-be-completed metatile result (which, if a $C$ is placed starting in the final cell of the final gap of the first comb on the board, will be the case iff $2w_t<q$ -- see Lemma~3.1/2 in \cite{All-Comb}) this can continue indefinitely resulting in there being an infinite number of possible metatiles.
+If more empty cells within the yet-to-be-completed metatile result (which, if a $C$ is placed starting in the final cell of the final gap of the first comb on the board, is the case iff $2w_t<q$ \cite[Lemma 2]{All-Comb}), this can continue indefinitely and so there are an infinite number of possible metatiles.